Nil-Brauer categorifies the split iquantum group of rank one: Primitive idempotents

 Now we apply the general setup just explained to the nil-Brauer category.
 We denote the path algebra of $\cNB_t$ for the fixed value of $t$ simply by $\NB$.
 Its distinguished idempotents arising from the identity endomorphisms of $B^{\star n}\:(n \in \N)$ will be denoted by $1_n\:(n \in \N)$.
 So we have that

-\cref{basisthm} implies that $\NB$ is locally finite-dimensional and bounded below, so that we are in the situation discussed in the third paragraph of \cref{blah}.
+\cref{basisthm} implies that $\NB$ is locally finite-dimensional and bounded below, so that we are in the situation discussed in the fourth paragraph of \cref{blah}.
+Note also that $\NB$ is a graded $\Gamma$-algebra, with $\beta \in \Gamma$ acting on a morphism by horizontal composition on the right with $\gamma_t(\beta)$ (recall \cref{gammacor}).
 Since $\cNB_t$ is monoidal, we have the induction product $-\,\ostar\,-:\NB\gMOD \boxtimes \NB\gMOD \rightarrow \NB\gMOD$ defined as in \cref{indprod}.
 It makes $K_0(\NB)$ into a $\Z[q,q^{-1}]$-algebra.
-Our goal is to identify this with the integral form $\UAi$ of the $\imath$-quantum group.
+Our goal is to identify this with the integral form $\UAi$ of the iquantum group.

 Recalling the idempotent $\e_n \in 1_n \NB 1_n$ from \cref{endef}, we define

 This is a finitely generated projective graded left $\NB$-module.
 In particular, we have that $P(0) = \NB 1_0$ and $P(1) = \NB 1_1$.
 Also let